lronaldo/cpctelera/README.md

  * Linux (Ubuntu/Debian, Raspbian, Arch and Manjaro)

 If you test it in any platform (listed here or not) and have problems, please feel free to report them to us.

-### Reference Manual

-[CPCtelera reference manual](http://lronaldo.github.io/cpctelera) is now online, and included in html with the library.

 ### Contact information and support